prasantabhattacharya/prasantabhattacharya.github.io/_pages/publications.md

 9. Mehrotra, R., Bhattacharya, P., Yilmaz, E. Extracting Web Search Tasks via Embedding based Nonparametric Priors.

 ### Recent Conference Publications:
 10. Ding, D., Phan, T.Q., Bhattacharya, P., and Lu, X. (2018).
 The Effect of Online Collaborative Peer Influence on Academic Performance: A Three-Stage Co-evolution model of Social Network and Individual Behavior.
-In Proc. of 39th International Conference on Information Systems (ICIS 2018), San Francisco (USA). (forthcoming)
+In Proc. of 39th International Conference on Information Systems (ICIS 2018), San Francisco (USA).
 11. Bhattacharya, P., Tan, T., and Phan, T.Q.
 (2018).
 Assessing Peer-effects from Egocentric Borrower Networks: Evidence from an Emerging Micro-lending Community.In 14th Symposium on Statistical Challenges in e-Commerce Research (SCECR 2018), Rotterdam.
 12. Ding, D., Phan, T.Q., Bhattacharya, P., and Lu, X. (2018) The Effect of Online Collaborative Peer Influence on Academic Performance: A Three-Stage Co-evolution model of Social Network and Individual Behavior.
 In 14th Symposium on Statistical Challenges in e-Commerce Research (SCECR 2018), Rotterdam.
 13. Mehrotra, R., Bhattacharya, P., Tan, T., and Phan, T.Q.
 (2017).
 Predictive Power of Online and Offline Behavior Sequences: Evidence from a Micro-finance Context.
 In Proc. of 38th International Conference on Information Systems (ICIS 2017), Seoul (South Korea).